-Threat of mass shootings give rise to AI-powered cameras
+AI-powered cameras become new tool against mass shootings

 “It’s a matter of saving lives,” he said.

 Ivan Moreno is AP’s Milwaukee correspondent.
-AP video journalist Cody Jackson contributed from Atlanta
+AP video journalist Cody Jackson contributed from Atlanta.